HedgehogDevelopment/HedgehogDevelopment.github.io/razl/advancedscript.markdown

 ### Getting Sitecore Item Information

-Sitecore Razl provides the developers with a number of functions used to get items and information about the items from a Sitecore server.
+Sitecore Razl provides the developers with a cmdlets to get items and information about items from a Sitecore server.
 The Cmdlets return data structures that can be manipulated by PowerShell script to provide the developer with nearly unlimited flexibility in handling Sitecore items.

 #### Get-RazlChildItems
-The Get-RazlChildItems Cmdlet queries the Sitecore database for items under an item.
-The result of the Cmdlet is an array of ItemProperties objects.
+The Get-RazlChildItems cmdlet queries the Sitecore database for items under an item.
+The result of the cmdlet is an array of ItemProperties objects.
 These objects refer to the items under the item specified by the **-ParentItemID** parameter.

 Summary of parameters:
 - **-Connection** [Required] - A Razl connection to the Sitecore server.